deeps951/portfolio/README.md

 ## ✨ Fun Facts
 - I drink way too much coffee (and I’m proud of it ☕).
 - I can talk for hours about songwriting and exotic travel spots.
-- My designs always bring a **human touch**—colour theory is my playground.
+- My designs always bring an **organic touch**—colour theory is my playground.
 - I love when my codebase looks as clean as a freshly wiped lens. 📷